 Foremost, Gin is a mystic at heart, her sincerest passion being her calling as a messenger of Love and the creative.
 Her work, as an amplifier of Love, is the foundation of her many pursuits.

-Dr. Love Thompson received her Clinical Mental Health Counseling master’s degree in Counseling Education from the CACREP accredited University of Central Florida (UCF) with an additional certification in Marriage and Family Counseling and her first bachelor’s degree in Psychology.
-Gin would later go on to receive a doctoral degree in Counseling Psychology, a second bachelor’s in religious studies and a master’s in Metaphysical Science.
+Dr. Love Thompson holds a Ph.D. in Counseling Psychology, a second doctorate as a Doctor of Divinity, Clinical Mental Health Counseling master’s degree in Counseling Education from the CACREP accredited University of Central Florida (UCF) with an additional certification in Marriage and Family Counseling, a master’s in Metaphysical Science, and her first bachelor’s degree in Psychology, and a second bachelor’s in religious studies.
 She is also a certified Ericksonian Hypnotherapist and certified Reiki practitioner.